JakeSCahill/hazelcast-code/map-queries/step4.md

-1. Use the `SELECT` statement to query all data in the map.
+1. Query all data in the map.
     <code class="execute T2" title="Run command">
     SELECT * FROM cities;
     </code>